Baptistery of Butrint

-The baptistery at Butrint (Pagëzuesi i Butrintit), is an archeological site in Vlorë County, Albania and part of the Butrint National Park, is a late antique structure known for its well-preserved mosaic pavement.
+The Baptistery of Butrint (Pagëzuesi i Butrintit), is an archeological site in Vlorë County, Albania and part of the Butrint National Park.
+Located in the archaeological site of Butrint, it is a late antique structure known for its well-preserved mosaic pavement.
 The centrally planned, circular baptistery is also notable as an ancient Roman monument adapted to the needs of Christianity.

 Constructed in the 6th century A.D., the baptistry was excavated in May 1928 by an Italian archaeological mission to Albania, led by Luigi Maria Ugolini.

 The baptismal font and water supply

 The round structure of the baptistery, measuring 14.5 meters in diameter, was built within a large rectangular space that was either part of a Roman bathhouse or household bathing complex.
 Archeologists have identified a small room to the northeast of the baptistery as a caldarium, or hot-room, of a Roman hypocaust heating system.
 The prior existence of this system may explain the choice to build a baptistery there.

 The cross-shaped font, the baptistry's central feature, has two interior steps, allowing those about to be baptized to step down into the basin.
 There, the bishop would have poured water over them with a small vessel.
 The eastern corner room held a water tank and praefurnium, or furnace for heating water.
 The hot water was piped underground directly to the font, where it was mixed with cold water from a cistern built into the older Roman caldarium.

 Situated within an arched structure in the baptistery wall is another small fountain.
 It is positioned directly facing the entrance, an unusual characteristic for a baptistry.
 Archeologists believe it served a symbolic purpose as an image of the Fountain of Life, a Christian iconographic symbol associated with baptism.